AzureAD/microsoft-authentication-library-for-js/lib/msal-node/docs/initialize-confidential-client-application.md

 -   A Client credential is mandatory for confidential clients.
 Client credential can be a:
     -   `clientSecret` is secret string generated set on the app registration.
     -   `clientCertificate` is a certificate set on the app registration.
 The `thumbprint` is a X.509 SHA-1 thumbprint of the certificate, and the `privateKey` is the PEM encoded private key. `x5c` is the optional X.509 certificate chain used in [subject name/issuer auth scenarios](https://github.com/AzureAD/microsoft-authentication-library-for-js/blob/dev/lib/msal-node/docs/sni.md).
-    -   `clientAssertion` is a callback function that returns a string that the application uses when requesting a token.
+    -   `clientAssertion` is a ClientAssertion object containing an assertion string or a callback function that returns an assertion string that the application uses when requesting a token, as well as the assertion's type (urn:ietf:params:oauth:client-assertion-type:jwt-bearer).
 The certificate used to sign the assertion should be set on the app registration.
-Assertion should be of type urn:ietf:params:oauth:client-assertion-type:jwt-bearer.

 ## Configure Authority